 Advance authorization is required prior to the return to Transducer Techniques.
 Before returning the item(s), either write to the Repair Department c/o Transducer Techniques, 42480 Rio Nedo, Temecula, CA 92590, or call (951) 719-3965 with: 1) a model number; 2) a serial number for the defective product; 3) a technical description of the malfunction; 4) a purchase order number to cover Transducer Techniques' repair cost; and 5) ship to and bill to addresses.
-After the product is evaluated by Transducer Techniques, we will contact you to provide the estimated repair costs before proceeding.
+After evaluating the product, we will contact you to provide the estimated repair costs before proceeding.
 The minimum evaluation charge is \$75.
 Shipment to Transducer Techniques shall be at Buyer's expense, and repaired items will be shipped to you F.O.B. our plant in Temecula, CA. Please return the original calibration data with the unit.